decentralizedstack/website/src/learn-more/index.md

 ## Visualization

 Visualization software is used for the human interface of the LSN.
-It gives abstract form to the raw data stored in the network, providing powerful tools for end-users to view and manipulate the information they have access to by categorizing, linking, searching, sharing, and incorporating it into larger structures.
+It gives form to the raw data stored in the network, providing powerful tools for end-users to view and manipulate the information they have access to by categorizing, linking, searching, sharing, and incorporating it into larger structures.

 # The Last Social Network app